k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 - The TDM Scheduling process skips running tasks.

-- The TDM Scheduling process skips tasks that are On Hold.
+- The TDM Scheduling process skips tasks that are 'On Hold'.